heheda123123/smoothcpp/README.md

 * to_string, support print vector and map

 ### any lib funcs
-* any class construct with bool/int/double/string(const char*)
+* Any class construct with bool/int/double/string(const char*)
-* any object can cast to above type
+* Any object can cast to above type
 * type mismatch will cause logic_error exception

 ## todo